sampsyo/cs6120/content/blog/2020-11-29-tracemonkey/index.md

-As can be seen, the benchmarks that performed the best spent almost all of their time running compiled traces, while those that performed the worse either were unable to compile any traces at all (due to languages features where tracing was not yet supported) or got bogged down tracing/compiling (possibly due to the issue with trace stitching).
+As can be seen, the benchmarks that performed the best spent almost all of their time running compiled traces, while those that performed the worst either were unable to compile any traces at all (due to languages features where tracing was not yet supported) or got bogged down tracing/compiling (possibly due to the issue with trace stitching).
 Thus the authors suspect that the performance will be